minorg/minorgordon.net/projects/snomed-ct.md

 <figcaption class="mt-2" style="font-size: small">SNOMED CT concept 53627009: Closed fracture of radius AND ulna (disorder)</figcaption>
 </figure>

-Concept 53627009 is described by the English-language term Closed fracture of radius AND ulna (disorder)".
+Concept 53627009 is described by the English-language term "Closed fracture of radius AND ulna (disorder)".
 The "(disorder)" suffix in the description is a [semantic tag](https://confluence.ihtsdotools.org/display/DOCEG/Semantic+Tag) indicating the domain to which the concept belongs.

-Concept 53627009 is part of a hierarchy of other concepts linked by is-a (child->parent) relationships, indicated by blue arrows in the figure.
+Concept 53627009 is part of a hierarchy of other concepts linked by is-a (child -> parent) relationships, indicated by blue arrows in the figure.
 A concept may also have *attribute* relationships (shown as red arrows) with other concepts or scalars as values.
 (SNOMED CT refers to the latter as Concrete Values).
 In the example, "Closed fracture of radius AND ulna (disorder)" has a "Finding site" attribute of "Bone structure of radius (body structure)", corresponding to concept 62413002.

-Concept-attribute relationships are further organized into *relationship groups*, which indexed per-concept from 0.
+Concept-attribute relationships are further organized into *relationship groups*, indexed per-concept from 0.
 The attribute relationship groups for concept 53627009 are shown in the figure as dotted boxes and in the official SNOMED CT browser as nested boxes.

 Relationship types such as is-a and "Finding site" are considered concepts themselves, with their own hierarchy.
 For example, all attribute relationship types descend from the same root concept.
 This allows relationship types to reuse the same machinery afforded to other concepts, such as multilingual descriptions.